briancordanyoung/Green-Eggs-TabBar/README.md

 Not a prepackageed control ready for use
 --------------------------------

 Currently, this is posted as an example and prototype of my UI solution.
 I have not packaged up the classes in to a library or module that could be easily reused.
 There is a lot of refactoring I'd like to do to better follow the UITabBar API.
 Feel free to take this concept and code and expand on it.
+If I ever returned to this project I would also use auto layout throughout the control.

 Notes about the graphic design
 --------------------------------